smart-data-models/dataModel.TourismDestinations/Event/doc/spec_FR.md

       x-ngsi:
         type: Property
     startDate:
-      description: 'The start date and time of the item (in ISO 8601 date format).'
+      description: The start date and time of the item (in ISO 8601 date format).
       format: date-time
       type: string
       x-ngsi: